 - Which policies it violated (for example harassment or violence)

 If your content violates our Community Guidelines, here’s how it affects your channel:

-We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is only a warning.
+We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is typically only a warning.
 Note that you’ll only be warned once, and this warning will remain on your channel.
 The next time your content is found to violate the Community Guidelines you'll get a strike.
 Sometimes a single case of severe abuse will result in channel termination without warning.
 If you think we made a mistake, you can appeal the warning.

 If we find your content doesn’t follow our policies for a second time, you'll get a strike.

 This strike means you will not be allowed to do the following for 1 week:

 - Start a scheduled live stream